manalijadhav97/careship/README.md

 # Technical Design Document

+# Deployment Instructions

+### Option 1:
+1. Authroize a dev hub.
+2. Create a scratch org.
+3. Deploy the source (force-app) folder.

+### Option 2:
+1. Authroize an org.
+2. Deploy the source (force-app) folder.

 # Introduction:
 This technical document provides step-by-step instructions on creating a Lightning web component that utilizes the @wire decorator to retrieve contact records from an Apex controller.
 The retrieved contact records are then displayed in a lightning-datatable component.
 Additionally, we will add the component to a new App page.